brunohensel/card-game/README.md

 <h2>2.
 Stacks</h2>
 - Project written 100% in kotlin

-- I followed a MVVM pattern with state managment, where I tried to keep a unidiractional flow between the layers.
+- I followed a MVVM pattern with state management, where I tried to keep a unidirectional flow between the layers.

-- As a rective paradigm kotlin flow was used, where the flows are converted into a StateFlow that helps us by not emiting the same state twice in a row.
+- As a reactive paradigm kotlin flow was used, where the flows are converted into a StateFlow that helps us by not emitting the same state twice in a row.
 For single shot events, a channel was used.

 - Tests: For testing the units I made a lot of use of interfaces to be able to build fake implementations where it made sense, in order to test state and not just behavior.